CN3ves/5-/docs/index.md

 </details>

   * **Conditions** reflect unusual effects the character acquired during adventuring, a specific change to the character's state.
 Conditions may be temporary, curable or permanent depending on their severity and how they were acquired.
-  > *A character falls of a cliff and brakes is leg.
+  > *A character falls of a cliff and breaks his leg.
 It is decided that the broken leg condition can be healed with a the medical intervention.
 If the intervention is successful, the broken leg condition is now temporary, and requires only some time and rest to be removed.
 However, if the medical treatment is provided by someone unskilled, it may results in permanent injury.*
 <details><summary><i>Examples for conditions</i></summary>
   &nbsp;&nbsp;<i><u>Poisoned:</u> The character is physically ill and weak. <br>
   &nbsp;&nbsp;<u>Paralysed:</u> The character cannot move or act. <br>